inverse/personal-site/_posts/2017-07-31-gpg-signing-git-commits.md

 Like with SSH keys it's recommended to use a passphrase to add an extra layer of security.

-Once setup you can list the keys registeren.
+Once setup you can list the keys registered.

 `gpg --list-keys`